 - a) Upon the acceptance for enrollment of a student with an individualized education program in an approved independent school, the LEA of the student's residence shall convene an IEP or 504 team meeting within 30 days.
 When practical, the meeting shall be held prior to the start of the academic year in which the student is enrolled.
-The Independent School shall designate personnel to participate in the IEP or 504 meeting.
-At the meeting, the team, which includes the parent, and the student where appropriate, shall determine how to ensure the provision of a free and appropriate public education in accordance with the student's IEP. - b) The LEA and the approved independent school together with the student's IEP team shall work collaboratively to ensure the student's services are provided in accordance with state and federal law. - c) For placement purposes under the IDEA, the IEP team shall ensure the IEP process reflects the student's choice of enrollment in the approved independent school, notwithstanding SBE Rule 2354.3(a)(2).
-In this context, "placement" refers not to the specific site of the educational placement, but to the provision of special education and related services. - d) The student's special education and related services shall be provided in the least restrictive environment. - e.
-To ensure the provision of services in the student's IEP, the approved independent school and the LEA may use any or all of the methods listed below to ensure the provision of those services, including: - 1.
-The approved independent school recruiting and hiring special educator or other professional or paraprofessional staff; - 2.
+The approved independent school shall designate personnel to participate in the IEP or 504 meeting.
+At the meeting, the team, which includes the parent, and the student where appropriate, shall determine how to ensure the provision of a free and appropriate public education in accordance with the student's IEP. - b) The LEA and the approved independent school together with the student's IEP team shall work collaboratively to ensure the student's services are provided in accordance with State and federal law.
+Services shall be provided in a timely manner, beginning with the first day of the school year when possible.
+It is the intent of the State Board that the LEA and the approved independent school will identify solutions that minimize the loss of instructional hours to the student.
+The Agency shall provide technical assistance to the LEA and the approved independent school upon request. - c) For placement purposes under the IDEA, the IEP team shall ensure the IEP process reflects the student's choice of enrollment in the approved independent school, notwithstanding SBE Rule 2364.3(a)(2).
+In this context, "placement" refers not to the specific site of the educational placement, but to the provision of special education and related services. - d) The student's special education and related services shall be provided in the least restrictive environment. - e) To ensure the provision of services in the student's IEP, the approved independent school and the LEA may use any or all of the methods listed below to ensure the provision of those services, including:

+- 1. The approved independent school recruiting and hiring special education or other professional or paraprofessional staff; - 2.
 The approved independent school contracting directly with service providers to provide the services at the independent school if the services are not otherwise available at the independent school. - 3.
-The approved independent school contracting with the LEA to provide the services; - 4.
-The LEA providing the services at a public school operated by the LEA or another public school. - f.
-If there is a dispute between the LEA and the approved independent school over whether the student's special education services can be provided in accordance with the student's IEP at the Independent School or otherwise, the LEA shall initiate a hearing before an independent hearing officer, the costs of which shall be borne equally between the LEA and the Independent School, within 30 days of the impasse. - g.
-If the hearing officer determines the approved independent school cannot meet the student's special education needs, the LEA shall immediately convene an IEP meeting to consider alternatives.

-- 1. The approved independent school shall not be subject to any disciplinary action or revocation of its approval by the Board under Rule 2223.8 due to its failure to enroll or continue to enroll the student. - h.
-This Rule, 2229.4, shall not apply to a therapeutic independent school.
+The approved independent school contracting with the LEA to provide the services. - 4.
+The LEA providing the services at a public school operated by the LEA or another public school. - f) If there is a dispute between the LEA and the approved independent school over whether the student's special education services can be provided in accordance with the student's IEP at the independent school or otherwise, the LEA shall initiate a hearing before an independent hearing officer, the costs of which shall be borne equally between the LEA and the independent school, within 30 days of the impasse. - g) If the hearing officer determines the approved independent school is unable to provide the required IEP services due to an inability to retain qualified staff, the LEA shall immediately convene an IEP meeting to consider alternatives. - 1.
+The approved independent school shall not be subject to any disciplinary action or revocation of its approval by the Board under Rule 2223.8 due to its failure to enroll or continue to enroll the student. h) This Rule, 2229.4, shall not apply to a therapeutic independent school.